Doug Pederson: 2024

 The Jaguars lost their first four games in 2024 and never got back on track.
 An embarrassing 52–6 loss to the Detroit Lions in Week 11 fueled reporters' speculation that "the end could be nigh" for Pederson's job.
 He continued to coach the Jaguars but was fired the morning after the team's final game of the 4–13 season that, as reported, "fell seismically short of owner Shad Khan's expectations."

+Since 2025

+Although reports indicated Pederson garnered interest as an offensive coordinator, he was not hired for the 2025 NFL season.
+He mainly followed teams with new coaches since they were "fascinating to me"; this included the Jaguars and his successor Liam Coen, taking interest in seeing how his offense differed from Pederson's.

+In January 2026, he coached Team Makai at the Polynesian Bowl.
+Makai lost 14–3.
+Without a team for the 2026 season, Pederson was hired by CBS Sports Network as a college football color commentator.

 Personal life

 A devout Christian, Pederson and his wife Jeannie have three sons, including Josh, also a professional football player.
 During his time with the Eagles, Pederson lived in Moorestown, New Jersey.